colourful-buildings-Friedrichshain-berlin-photo

 Zooming down the runway!

-We wanted to hire a pair of Segways but they were all taken so we got ourselves some electric scooters instead.
+We hired a pair of electric scooters and off we went!
 It was so much fun zooming down the runways dodging skaters, cyclists, joggers and kite-surfers, and feeling the wind in my face.
 The fact that we were riding a scooter on a broad runway added to the thrill!

 electric-scooter-tempelhof-park-berlin-photo